-"The 'WIPO Copyright Treaty' is the WIPO Copyright Treaty concluded at Geneva, Switzerland, on December 20, 1996.";
+"The 'WIPO Copyright Treaty' is the WIPO Copyright Treaty concluded at Geneva, Switzerland, on December 20, 1996."

-(7) by inserting after the definition of "The 'WIPO Copyright Treaty' " the following:
+(7) by inserting after the definition of "The WIPO Copyright Treaty" the following:

-"The 'WIPO Performances and Phonograms Treaty' is the WIPO Performances and Phonograms Treaty concluded at Geneva, Switzerland, on December 20, 1996."; and
+"The WIPO Performances and Phonograms Treaty is the WIPO Performances and Phonograms Treaty concluded at Geneva, Switzerland, on December 20, 1996."; and hire" the following: "The terms WTO Agreement' and WTO member country have the meanings given those terms in paragraphs (9) and (10), respectively, of section 2 of the Uruguay Round Agreements Act."

-(8) by inserting after the definition of "work made for hire" the following:
+(8) by inserting after the definition of "work made for